 Practical Planet- 10 Ways to help the Earth

 1. Tax breaks/rebates to inspire people to switch to energy saving technologies.
-Examples include new hybrid/electric car ownership, and bonuses to Companies that make at least three out of the changes listed next. (switching to at least 75% alt. power, putting good recycling programs in place to recycle everything from paper to Styrofoam cups, water recycling, green lighting, all appliances Energy Star compliant, implementing 5 min. standbys for all computers, and motion sensitive lighting)
+Examples include new hybrid/electric car ownership, and bonuses to Companies that make at least three out of the changes listed next. (switching to at least 75% alt. power, putting good recycling programs in place to recycle everything from paper to Styrofoam cups, water recycling, green lighting, all appliances Energy Star compliant, implementing 5 min. standbys for all computers, and motion sensitive lighting)2.
+New Home Guidelines- All appliances must be energy star compliant, fees on non-renewable resources used to build.

 3. We MUST try to switch to 50% alternate power, using more Nuclear, Ethanol, Biofuels, Solar, Wind, Water, Wave, and geothermal.
 Nuclear materials can actually be recycled, reducing the amount of nuclear waste by the plants.
 The technology is there.
 Ethanol and Biofuels can both be used to fuel cars.
 MN State University, Mankato, has one of the earliest and best programs in the country.
 They are currently working on a converter that allows a regular car to be able to run on gasoline or ethanol, and it takes about 15 min. to install.
 Solar power can be used in many Southwestern and South Central states, while wind works for the Great Plains.
 Water and wave power can be used near large bodies of water, and wave power can power coastal communities.
 Geothermal power can be used where there is volcanic activity.
 There is an alternative power that fits every part of this country, and even the world.